stanpak/eventer/README.md

 # Eventer - the Comprehensive Event and Error Handling Framework

+> This document is still under construction.

 ## Symptoms of a Problem

 Did you ever wondered why your error handling in Java always sucks?
 Plenty of code written every day trying endlessly to try and catch the errors and then report it and push forward etc. Well it can be done better than that.
 In fact much better.
 And the method of doing so id described in this document.

-### “Technical Debt“ is a Bad Analogy

-Error handling is a part of the software developer’s life which is pushed into back of any work that is done.
-Proper reporting errors and any other noteworthy situations is usually left to be resolved at the end of the development cycle.
-Unfortunately, then when most of the code is done it is too late to make considerable changes in this matter because the code tends to get solidified as lava block.
-This makes any later changes almost impossible to be done.

 ### Examples of Bad Behavior

 * **Mixing the business domains or layers**

   It is a frequent mistake when the REST calls use the HTTP status to report an error, when there something happened in the business logic that prevented the operation from succeeding.
 For example when something requested by the UI was not found in the database, the back end returns the response 404 Not Found.
 This is a mistaken use as this status is used by HTTP layer to report that the end point is not recognized.
 Use of HTTP statuses should be discouraged as it masks the legitimate HTTP problems with business logic related functionality.

   Business lgic error or state reporting should be clearly separated from the HTTP error/status reporting.